 The mushroom season in San Jose del Pacifico Oaxaca usually coordinates with the mountain’s rainy season, July to October.
 This is when you will find an abundance of fresh mushrooms, both fresh to eat and those magic ones that take you to another astral plane.

-Sometimes I heard the word “hongusto” being tossed around, which essentially is a cross between hongo, mushrooms and augusto, August.
-Coincidently, this month is when there is an abundance of fresh mushrooms.
+Sometimes I heard the word “hongusto” being tossed around, which essentially is a cross between hongo (mushrooms) and augusto (August).
+Coincidently, August is the month when there is an abundance of fresh mushrooms.

 During the dry season, it’s possible to find psychedelic mushrooms preserved in honey; however, they aren’t nearly as strong and are a bit more expensive.
 They also don’t provide the same “intense spiritual experience” that the fresh mushrooms do, or you just have to take quite a bit more.